 Liz wanted to make the most of the four years as an undergraduate student, but she wasn’t interested in studying abroad and preferred to stay put on campus.
 This virtual exchange was perfect for her because it allowed her to interact with peers in Egypt, Lebanon, and Libya without ever leaving Ann Arbor.
 Liz and her international partners worked on a project together through virtual meetings, while also getting to know each other on a personal level and building those relationships.

 As much as Liz enjoyed collaborating with her peers on their coursework, she values the more casual conversations they had about their lives and university life in general.
-“One of my favorite memories was my group exchanging recipes from all of our different cultures that we really liked.
+“One of my favorite memories was my group exchanging recipes that we really liked.
 That was something that was easy to do online, we just set up an email chain.
-I would say [virtual exchange] is a really easy way just to see what other cultures and other students are doing across the world.”
+I would say [virtual exchange] is a really easy way just to see what other students are doing across the world.”
 As an avid baker, she shared a chocolate chip cookie recipe with her group of friends and tried out a Lebanese dish.
 This activity allowed them to connect more with one another and share parts of themselves with the group.

-Their small group’s approach to intercultural communication was something that Liz appreciated.
+Their small group’s approach to communication was something that Liz appreciated.
 They all went into the experience with an open mind and with the willingness to learn.
-“We all were very cognizant of challenging stereotypes and [saying] ‘I want to actually get to know you as an individual, not you as an American.’
+“We all were very cognizant of [saying] ‘I want to actually get to know you as an individual, not you as an American.’
 I think that was really interesting and being with your peers is a much easier way to challenge each other, because we’re all students trying to learn.”
-Having the chance to engage with culturally diverse peers was valuable in so many ways, but especially before Liz and her peers entered the professional space, where the stakes are higher and cultural miscommunications can negatively impact their professional experiences.
+Having the chance to engage with peers was valuable in so many ways, but especially before they entered the professional space, where the stakes are higher and miscommunications can negatively impact their experiences.

 For Liz, this course stood out among the rest.
 It offered a unique opportunity to take a step into the world of international business.
 She believes more students should take the course and challenge themselves.
 “I convinced, I think, four of my friends to take it whenever they were offering it next.
 Even though the class is at 8:30am, which is a tough time for college students, [I told them] ‘I promise you it’s worth it to get up early for this class.’
 At the end of the day, I really loved my experience, and I think it’s been one of my favorite college classes that I’ve taken.”